viti95/FastDoom/README.txt

  -noLFB => (Only VBE2 modes) disables Linear FrameBuffer video
            modes.
 Slower, use only if there are compatibility issues
+ -scale <width> <height> => (Only VBE2 backbuffered modes) Forces a
+                            custom VESA resolution and applies integer
+                            scaling to the backbuffer to fit the specified dimensions, ensuring a pixel-perfect
+                            image with black borders.
  -xt => Enable XT keyboard support

  Limitations / Known bugs